Carpenter Street (Star Trek: Enterprise): Production

 Filming began October 10, 2003, on the standing Enterprise sets as well as a temporary set which represented Loomis' apartment.
-This filming continued on the following Monday, where filming was shared with production on both "Twilight" and "Similitude".
-On October 13, the location filming began for "Carpenter Street" in downtown Los Angeles.
-As these scenes take place in darkness, filming did not start until dusk and the shoot was conducted overnight.
-The filming on the first night comprised the scenes where the characters were in 21st century vehicles, and the rest of the week was spent at the Lacy Street Production Center, which had urban settings which could represent the downtown Detroit area.
-During the following week, the production moved back to the Paramount lot where the standing New York Street backlot was used; this included the use of one area where a scene from Francis Ford Coppola's The Godfather (1972) had been shot.
+It continued on the following Monday, along with production on both "Twilight" and "Similitude".
+On October 13, location shots began for "Carpenter Street" in downtown Los Angeles.
+As these scenes take place in darkness, they did not start until dusk and the shoot was conducted overnight.
+The first night comprised the scenes in 21st century vehicles, and the rest of the week was spent at the Lacy Street Production Center, which had urban settings which could represent the downtown Detroit area.
+During the following week, the production moved back to the Paramount lot where the standing New York Street back lot was used; this included the use of one area where a scene from Francis Ford Coppola's The Godfather (1972) had been shot.
 The episode finished filming on October 23, including an overlap with the production of "Chosen Realm" on October 22.